 Saturday, November 25, 2017

-So, Permit Day #2.
+So, I readied myself for pouncing on a permit on Permit Day #2.
 15 more permits were released for each start date, adding up to 50 permits per date in total.
 My overall impression was ‘group of stray dogs fighting over a scrap of meat’.
 Here’s a helpful visual in the form of screenshots taken six minutes after the release.

 During the first release some people were timed out, but the PCTA upgraded their servers for the second release and lengthened the amount of time available to complete an application to 20 minutes.
 I was done in three minutes, so no problem there.
 The April dates filled up almost instantly, but I would advise anyone hoping for April to keep refreshing the page, because spots were continuously opening up as people switched their dates.
 If you want a date further into March or May, there’s less need for urgency, just so long as you aren’t non-urgent and then don’t get your date and send me nasty messages.